Learn something new every day

 The crackle glaze effect is sometimes called craqueleure, and in fine art, it is sometimes used as a tool to date artworks and establish their provenance.
 Forgers spend lifetimes mastering the art of a properly crackled final layer of paint in the hopes that their works will pass muster by art inspectors; a dedicated forger may infuse a craqueleure with dust and particulates from an old piece of art from the right region in case an art inspector decides to chemically analyze the finish.

 We have a ring that was made 6 centuries ago. the ring is made of pure gold.
-The outside is a hunting scene, cut out of the gold, with a background of blue crackling similar to the colour of the submit post of this web site.
+The outside is a hunting scene, cut out of the gold, with a background of blue crackling similar to the color of the submit post of this web site.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!